Introducing psm.ai the definitive research library for Artificial Intelligence in Process Safety Management

 Introduction

-Process Safety Management (PSM) and its cornerstone, Management of Change (MOC), are most often associated with chemical processing, refining, and petrochemical industries—where changes in process chemistry, pressure, or temperature can directly lead to catastrophic events.
+Process Safety Management (PSM) and its cornerstone, Management of Change (MOC), are most commonly associated with chemical processing, refining, and petrochemical industries—where changes in process chemistry, pressure, or temperature can directly lead to catastrophic events.
+In these high-risk environments, organizations increasingly rely on management of change solutions and applications to consistently evaluate, document, and control changes that carry significant safety and operational consequences.

 However, many organizations operate in non-covered industries—fields that fall outside regulatory PSM boundaries but still face high-consequence risks associated with mechanical systems, lifting operations, energy isolation, or complex maintenance activities.
 Examples include renewable-energy maintenance, large-scale lifting operations, utility infrastructure upgrades, or heavy industrial repairs.